 "That’s not how scheduling orders work," Judge Simon said.
 “Deadlines are expressly, not impliedly, extended,” he opined.

-To that end, in October 2017 the Court emailed the parties and specifically noted that expert discovery deadlines were not included in the parties’ October 2017 stipulated discovery schedule.
+To that end, on October 2017 the Court emailed the parties and specifically noted that expert discovery deadlines were not included in the parties' October 2017 stipulated discovery schedule.

 The Magistrate asked whether expert deadlines also should be extended.